bwich/CCI-Bonn.github.io/starters/academic/content/post/job-se/index.md

 ## Interested?
 Contact us

-- Please send your application to contact@ccibonn.ai including your CV and a short cover letter about yourself (~ 1 page).
+- Please send your application to contact@ccibonn.ai (CC: kai.schlamp@ukbonn.de) including your CV and a short cover letter about yourself (~ 1 page).